iamdanielyin/req/README.md

 ```
 to your code, and then `go [build|run|test]` will automatically fetch the necessary dependencies.

-Otherwise, run the following Go command to install the gin package:
+Otherwise, run the following Go command to install the `req` package:

 ```shell
 $ go get -u github.com/iamdanielyin/req